-2. The follow up drafting of a short opening statement by each party (to start the Joint Meeting) and subsequently reviewed by the Mediator, concentrates the parties’ minds on what has been discussed over the previous ninety minute interview.
+2. The follow up drafting of a short opening statement by each party (to start the Joint Meeting) and subsequently reviewed by the Mediator, concentrates the parties’ minds on what has been discussed over the previous interview.

 3. Only if the parties incorporate previously confidential information in their opening statements or in the Joint Meeting discussions can the Mediator bring them into that meeting.
 Essentially, the parties are not discussing private feelings/events to a person who will then relate this back to management, HR or office colleagues.

 The purpose of this paper is to prompt discussion and acknowledge the very difficult job encountered by today’s business leaders, managers and their HR support teams in facing the conflicts of trying to be employer, motivator, peacemaker and, sometimes, disciplinarian.
-All within a legal framework.
+All this within a legal framework.

 The author’s experience draws heavily upon what parties ‘perceive’ about one another’s actions and motives.
 Even if the line management isn’t directly involved in the dispute then there is often a ‘perception’ by one party that their grievance hasn’t been taken seriously or that the other party(ies) has received preferential consideration.
 This makes trying to settle disputes, in house, extremely difficult.